 If you are looking for a KDE logo or other clipart have a look at the kde logo and image page.
 Trading and branding with the KDE Logo is subject to our trademark licence.
 For more details on their usage please see the KDE CIG Logo page.

 This page offers information on writing articles about KDE including pointers to resources and culture of the KDE community.
-It is highly recommended to read through it if you want to write or talk about KDE.
+It is highly recommended to read through it if you want to write or talk about the KDE community or KDE Software.

 Further questions, interview requests, conference and meeting information or other general inquiries can directed to email@example.com.